 Step 4 – Reintroduce Foods & Habits Gradually

-Keep eating lots of fiber from fruits, vegetables and green juices so you won’t have any trouble with digestive problems or constipation (6).
+Keep eating lots of fiber from fruits, vegetables, legumes, and whole grains so you won’t have any trouble with digestive problems or constipation (6).
 And try not to skip meals, because this will only make you more hungry in the long run.

 Remember that all diets are just temporary solutions to losing weight – good nutrition is something you should always stick with even after you’ve reached your ideal weight.